decredcommunity/guidelines/proposals.md

 Add important information and avoid common mistakes:

-- [ ] get an actionable plan
+- [ ] develop an actionable plan
   - Politeia is not for voting on mere _ideas_
 - [ ] build a team
   - "I have a proposal but no time, someone else will need to do the work" will likely not work
   - negotiate with each person who will execute the proposal
   - if your proposal is approved, it does not automatically force all mentioned people to do what the proposal says
-  - one mistake to avoid is to _assume_ that person X will do task Y, only discover that it didn't happen when it's too late
+  - avoid the mistake of _assuming_ that person X will do task Y, only discover that it didn't happen when it's too late
   - obtain the commitment to deliver from each person you list in the proposal
-  - ideally, each would comment in the proposal to express their commitment
+  - ideally, each member would come to comment in the proposal to express their commitment
 - [ ] plan for coordination overhead
   - whether you're going to bill for it or not, include the time/effort for communication/coordination/management/reporting in your estimates
   - esp. if >1 people are executing your proposal